Red5/native/mpeg/Readme.md

 ### Linux

-SDL2 and OpenGL are needed:
+SDL2 and OpenGL are needed for the player test app `pl_mpeg_player.c`; they are not needed to build the dist files.

 ```sh
 sudo apt install libglm-dev libglew-dev libsdl2-dev